bright/new-www/content/blog/top-7-trends-in-healthtech-to-watch-in-2024.md

 The year 2024 could provide answers to crucial questions: **Is it feasible and ethically acceptable to use chatbots, integrating tools from cognitive behavioral therapy and psychology, to assist users?** Or is there a line that needs to be drawn regarding their use in mental health technology?

 ## Greater focus on preventive healthcare with AI

+[Virtue Market Research](https://virtuemarketresearch.com/report/aI-preventive-care-market) predicts the rapid growth of AI in preventive care.
+In 2022, the market was valued at USD 7 billion and is projected to reach USD 161.14 billion by 2030